SuzumiyaAoba/via/README.md

-# Entry (et)
+# Via (vv)

-Entry (`et`) is a smart CLI file association tool written in Go.
+Via (`vv`) is a smart CLI file association tool written in Go.
 It acts as a unified entry point for your workflow, allowing you to execute specific commands based on file extensions, regex patterns, MIME types, or URL schemes.

-Instead of remembering different commands for every file type (`cat`, `open`, `vim`, `mpv`, etc.), just use `et`.
+Instead of remembering different commands for every file type (`cat`, `open`, `vim`, `mpv`, etc.), just use `vv`.

 ## Features